What Is the Role of a School Guidance Counselor?

 - Career Development for Students

 Counselors in public schools typically need to be licensed.
-While requirements can vary from state to state, aspiring counselors usually need to complete a master's program, a practicum and an exam to obtain a license.
+While requirements can vary from state to state, aspiring counselors usually need to complete a master's program, a practicum (supervised by a licensed professional school counselor) and an exam to obtain a license.
+A criminal background check will also likely be required.
 In some states, roughly 1-2 years of teaching experience are required as well.